fujaba/fulibFx/README.md

     @Inject
     Provider<TodoListComponent> todoListComponentProvider;

+			@Inject
+			@SubComponent // This component will be framework TodoManagerComponent todoManagerComponent;

     @Inject // Do not use @SubComponent annotation, as we want to manage the sub-controller manually TodoInputComponent todoInputComponent;

+			@Inject
+			Subscriber subscriber;

     // Default constructor (for dependency injection etc.)
     @Inject